-Cooking Method
+Cooking

 Tender chicken thighs, or breasts, simmer away in a savory blend of chicken stock, fresh green salsa, and a symphony of spices like ground cumin and chili powder.
-The result?
-A chili that’s bursting with that unmistakable green chile flavor… And you can customize the heat level to suit your taste!
+This can also be made in the crock pot or slow cooker!

-The Toppings!
+Toppings!

 Fresh Avocado, cilantro, jalapeno slices, lime wedges, corn chips, sour cream, and a sprinkle of shredded chicken—it’s the little things that make this dish truly spectacular.
-So, grab your trusty large pot or slow cooker, and let’s dive into this white bean chicken chili adventure that’ll have the whole family coming back for seconds, and maybe even thirds!

 Ingredients